How to build a people analytics strategy in your company

 “Measure the right things”

-“You definitely need someone who knows Excel and has research and analysis skills, such as data analysis.
+“If you don’t have a dedicated people analytics platform, you definitely need someone who knows Excel and has research and analysis skills, such as data analysis.
 But research will not give your project its full impact.
 If you want to build a successful people analytics team, you need to think about the whole strategy.
 This includes the research but also workplace ethics, employee privacy, and the legal aspects of data collection and processing,” Tim explains.

 “Make sure you are measuring the right things.
 Assess what kind of data you need, which is necessary and which is appropriate,” Tim adds.

-It is crucial that you understand why you are setting up your workforce analytics and make sure your employees understand it too.
+It is crucial that you understand why you are setting up your people analytics and make sure your employees understand it too.
 According to research, 92% of employees are open to having data collected about them, but only if they see a personal benefit.

 This ability to “talk to the business” is critical.
 Many companies already collect a lot of information about their employees, but boards sometimes do not see value in that raw data.
 The key is to show them how these insights can be turned into action.
 Knowing the reasons for turnover can help reduce it and consequently reduce the cost of filling vacancies.
-If you can show that the workforce analysis has helped save a certain amount of money, it’s a win-win for both the workforce analysis team and the business.
+If you can show that the people analysis has helped save a certain amount of money, it’s a win-win for both the people analysis team and the business.

 As he adds, building a people analytics team is a process.
 If you run a small to medium-sized business, you could start with dedicated software, a product manager and the support of a data science team.
 Then you might want to hire a data engineer to “clean” and pre-process all the raw data.